sights & sounds

 Whoops.
 We’ve seen this before.
 Promises made to neighbors when the 1991 Falcons stadium opened.
 Promises broken.
 Promises made to merchants, including Miller, along the South Broad Street area when new transit stations were built.
 Promises broken.

-The bath salts sold by Miller called “Run Devil Run,” just like McCartney’s song, may purge some demons and cleanse the spirit, but in Miller’s neighborhood, aka “the funky side of town,” the Devil, along with his friends, Arthur Blank and Atlanta Mayor Kasim Reed, is still in the details.
+The bath salts that Miller sold are called “Run Devil Run,” just like McCartney’s song.
+They may purge some demons and cleanse the spirit, but in Miller’s neighborhood, aka “the funky side of town,” the Devil, along with his friends in the Atlanta power structure, is in the details.

 * Given the litigious society we live in, the cover shot of Run Devil Run was altered so that Miller’s Rexall Drugs became Earl’s Quick E Drugs.
 But Richard Miller holds no grudge.
 There’s a Paul McCartney shrine of sorts on a display shelf.
 Miller just wishes McCartney would come by and check it out the next time he needs some extra potent bath salts.